IgniteUI/indigo-design-docfx/en/components/bullet-graph.md

 ## Ticks and Values

-The Ticks and Values can also be changed.
-There are two types of ticks - Ticks and Minor Ticks.
-Their color can be changed and by setting it to Transparent they can be hidden.
-The Values 0 to 100 can be rewritten and by placing a "Spacebar" on their value they can also be hidden.
+Ticks and Values are also configurable.
+The two types of ticks: Ticks and Minor Ticks can be hidden by setting their color to `Transparent`.
+The default Values 0,10,20 etc. up to 100 can be adjusted according to one's needs.

 <img class="responsive-img" src="../images/bullet_graph_ticks.png" srcset="../images/bullet_graph_ticks@2x.png 2x" />
 <img class="responsive-img" src="../images/bullet_graph_values.png" srcset="../images/bullet_graph_values@2x.png 2x" />